Frontier FiberOptic vs. Spectrum

 Frequently Asked Questions

-Is Frontier FiOS the same as Verizon Fios?
+Is Frontier FiberOptic the same as Verizon Fios?

-To be clear, Frontier FiOS and Verizon Fios aren’t the same thing.
-Each internet service is owned by its namesake, but these two services do both provide fast, reliable internet using the same fiber-optic infrastructure.
+To be clear, Frontier FiberOptic and Verizon Fios aren’t the same thing, but they do have a bit of a history.
+These two services both provide fast, reliable internet using the same fiber-optic infrastructure.

-Altogether, we’d say that makes Frontier FiOS internet pretty great.
+Altogether, we’d say that makes Frontier FiberOptic internet pretty great.

 Is Frontier Internet fast enough for Netflix?